Jason Cunliffe

-Jason Ryan Quitugua Cunliffe (born October 23, 1983) is a Guamanian footballer who plays as a striker and midfielder for Bank of Guam Strykers in the Guam Soccer League, and is the current captain of the Guamanian national team.
+Jason Ryan Quitugua Cunliffe (born October 23, 1983) is a Guamanian footballer who plays as a striker and midfielder for National Premier Soccer League club FC Arizona, and is the former captain of the Guamanian national team (Matao).
+He is the record holder in terms of both appearances and goal scoring for Guam.

 Youth and club career

 Cunliffe first played for Guam’s Tumon Soccer Club at the age of five.
 He was part of the Houston Texans team that won two youth national championships in 2001 and 2002, and was part of the 2001 Texans team that won the Brazil Cup.
 Cunliffe played for the NCAA Division I men’s soccer team, the Santa Clara University Broncos, including playing for its 2003 team that competed in the NCAA Final Four.

 From 2010 to 2012, he played for Guam Shipyard in the Guam Men's Soccer League.
 In 2012, he signed for Philippine side Pachanga in the United Football League.

 After his stint with the Philippine club, Cunliffe returned home to Guam to join Rovers FC.
 He played for the Rovers from 2013 to 2018, including the 2017 AFC Cup playoff qualifiers.
 He then moved to Bank of Guam Strykers FC and played for them at the 2018 Guam FA Cup.